The Rules and Regulations for the Wavemaker Fellowship Program

 6.Evidence that the employer qualifies as a Rhode Island-Based Employer, in the format prescribed by the Corporation;

-7.In the case of Applicants who are not self-employed or employed as the founder of a company, the employer’s endorsement of the Applicant’s candidacy, in the format prescribed by the Corporation; and
+7.In the case of Applicants who are not self-employed or not employed as the founder of a company, the employer’s endorsement of the Applicant’s candidacy, in the format prescribed by the Corporation;

 B.The Corporation will set periodic Application deadlines that will be published on the Corporation’s web site.